Gray-crowned Rosy-FinchLeucosticte tephrocotis

 - Cool Facts

-- Perhaps because of its remote breeding sites, which allow little contact with humans, the Gray-crowned Rosy-Finch seems almost fearless.
-On its breeding grounds, foraging birds can be approached to within 1-2 meters (3-6 feet).
+- Perhaps because of its remote breeding sites, which allow little contact with humans, the Gray-crowned Rosy-Finch seems almost fearless and allows people to approach closely.

 - The oldest recorded Gray-crowned Rosy-Finch was a female, and at least 6 years, 7 months old when she was recaptured and rereleased during banding operations in Alaska.